huang-pan/modern-data-stack-2023/README.md

 # Modern Data & AI Stack

 **NOTE**: the [author](https://www.linkedin.com/in/huangpan/) tries his best to keep up with the latest advances in data & AI.
-This GitHub repo contains a summary of his efforts and attempts to be a comprehensive overview of all the available technologies in data infrastructure & engineering and AI (as it related to data).
+This GitHub repo contains a summary of his efforts and attempts to be a comprehensive overview of all the available technologies in data infrastructure & engineering and AI (as it related to data - context engineering, agent harnesses, etc.).
 The below lists all the related certifications the author has accrued in these technologies.

 #### Update 2026: AI Engineering (LLM fine tuning, inference, etc.) and Agentic Systems (LangGraph, LangChain, CrewAI, etc.)